 The AHNA Board of Directors

-Carole Ann Drick PhD, RN, TNS, CPNS
+Carole Ann Drick PhD, RN, AHN-BC

-Lourdes Lorenz RN, MSN-IH, AHN-BC, HTPa
+Lourdes Lorenz DHA-abd, MSN-IH, RN, AHN-BC, NEA-BC

-Barry Gallison DNP, APRN-BC, NEA-BC, CPHQ, AHN-BC
+Barry Gallison DNP, MS, APRN-BC, NEA-BC, CPHQ, AHN-BC

-Barry is a certified holistic nurse with 18 years experience in clinical and nursing operations, quality management, and performance improvement.
-Barry is currently the Regional Manager of Quality Management, Epidemiology and Patient Safety at Broward Health Imperial Point in Fort Lauderdale, Florida.
+Barry Gallison DNP, MS, APRN-BC, NEA-BC, CPHQ, AHN-BC is a certified holistic nurse leader with 20 years of experience in clinical and nursing operations, quality management, and performance improvement.
+He started his nursing career in 1995 as a staff nurse in Vascular and General Surgery.
+His many roles have ranged from Senior Staff Nurse, Geriatric Nurse Practitioner, Patient Care Director, and Director of Nursing Quality and Improvement Initiatives.
+Barry is currently the Regional Director of Clinical Quality Services at Broward Health Imperial Point in Fort Lauderdale, Florida.
 Barry obtained his Doctor of Nursing Practice from Stony Brook University in May 2012, where he completed his research on Acute Care Nurses Spiritual Care Practices.
-His research article was published in the 2013 Journal of Holistic Nursing, 31(2) issue.
-He also holds a faculty advisor position at The BirchTree Center for Healthcare Transformation, where he advises in the Integrative Healing Arts Program.
-His many roles as a Registered Nurse have ranged from Staff Nurse to Director of Nursing Quality and Improvement Initiatives.
+His research can be found in the 2013 Journal of Holistic Nursing, 31(2) issue.
+He holds an adjunct faculty position at The BirchTree Center for Healthcare Transformation, where he advises in the Integrative Healing Arts Program.
+Barry is currently serving as Treasurer on the Board of Directors for the American Holistic Nurses Association.